 Subject Knowledge Enhancement (SKE) courses can help you to open the door to QTS and PGCE teacher training.
-If you are applying for biology, chemistry, computing, English, French, geography, German, maths, physics or Spanish and you have a non-subject specific degree, or lack confidence in your subject, online subject knowledge enhancement courses are perfect for you.
+If you are applying for biology, chemistry, English, French, German, Maths, Physics, Primary Maths or Spanish and you have a non-subject specific degree, or lack confidence in your subject, online subject knowledge enhancement courses are perfect for you.

 If West Midlands Consortium believes that you will make a great teacher but thinks that you lack some specialist subject knowledge, we may ask you to complete a SKE course.
 The course will build your confidence by refreshing and expanding your existing subject knowledge and pedagogy in maths or any of the other shortage subjects before you become a teacher.
 With start dates every month you could become a subject confident trainee teacher by registering your details today.

 Once you have a conditional offer of a place on a teacher training course you should be eligible for government funding to cover the cost of your SKE course.
 Funding is provided by the Department for Education (DfE) for any eligible applicants.

 SKE courses for teacher training are delivered 100% online allowing you to learn at a time and place that suits you.
 This means that you are in control of your own learning and will benefit from being able to fit study around your commitments at work and at home.
 Upon successful completion, both you and your training provider will receive a report highlighting your strengths and areas for further development during your Initial Teacher Training along with a certificate of completion.